prince734-cloud/github-demo/README.md

 # github-demo
-this is my first git repo
+This is my first git repo.
 Author - prince yadav